 Students considering art history as a major should come to the department for advising as early as possible in their undergraduate careers.
 Upon declaration, students are strongly encouraged to meet regularly with the undergraduate program advisor to ensure timely progress toward completion of the degree.
 Annual meetings with the director of undergraduate studies are also highly encouraged.

-Professors Andrzejewski, Cahill, Casid, Chopra, Dale, Drewal, Marshall, Martin, Phillips (Chair)
+Professors Andrzejewski, Cahill, Casid, Chopra, Dale, De Ferrari, Marshall, Rosenblum (chair)

 Affiliate Associate Professor Abdu’Allah

 Affiliate UW–Milwaukee Associate Professors Benyamin, Sen